shaiyon/SubredditBot/README.md

 ## Methodology - the model

 GPT-2 (Generative Pretrained Transformer) may be some of the latest and greatest in text generation, but the architecture of the model is not especially novel.
 It is an extremely large [transformer](https://arxiv.org/abs/1706.03762) pretrained unsupervised on a monstrous 40GB text corpus.
 Transformers employ a generic mechanism based on encoder-decoders to detect dependencies between inputs and outputs.
-Due to transformers' property of improving performance linearly when given more data and the large initial dataset, GPT-2 generates text of unprecedented realism.
+Due to transformers' property of improving performance linearly when given more data and the large initial dataset, GPT-2 generates text of unprecedented realism when compared to its peers.
 Out of the box, the model is generalized and unspecific, but is ripe for fine-tuning with other data, and the generated text maintains its coherence even after retraining.

 <p align="center">
   <img src="https://miro.medium.com/max/1474/1*b15IvFFUT-WtPRdxsnoMQw.png" width="460" height="460">
 </p>

 I fine-tuned the 355 million parameter edition of the model, tweaking hyperparameters to make the text generated seem more natural and less repetitive.
-Then, I edited an existing script for generating samples to be able to connect with the reddit bot.
+Then, I edited an existing script for generating samples to be able to connect with the Reddit bot.
 Code for generating samples [here](../master/interactive_conditional_samples.py).

 ## Methodology - the bot

-Conveniently, reddit has the functional and easy to use PRAW API, making it relatively painless to develop a bot to suit your needs.
-The bot searches through all reddit comments created since its last runtime for those containing its name in the format "bot_name, " with the Pushshift API, uses the text after the comma as the prompt for generation, and replies to the initial comment with the text it generated.
+Conveniently, Reddit has the functional and easy to use PRAW API, making it relatively painless to develop a bot to suit your needs.
+The bot searches through all Reddit comments created since its last runtime for those containing its name in the format "bot_name, " with the Pushshift API.
+Then, it uses the text after the comma as the prompt for generation, and replies to the initial comment with the text it generated.
 Bot code [here](../master/bot.py).

 Sample interaction with the bot: